 Information About GSD Studio, Course & Research Travel

 Many GSD students will participate in course, studio, or research travel, also referred to as site visits, while studying or working at the GSD.
-To ensure the best travel experience for each student please review the travel information provided on this page, as well as the information available through Harvard’s Global Support Services and other Harvard travel resources, including the latest information related to COVID-19.
+To ensure the best travel experience for each student, please review the travel information provided on this page, as well as the information available through Harvard’s Global Support Services and other Harvard travel resources, including the latest information related to COVID-19.
 Individuals traveling internationally should also review the Graduate & Professional Student International Travel Policy.

 Faculty electing to include a site visit as part of their course or studio are considered the “Trip Leader” and are responsible for carefully reviewing all travel materials provided by the GSD in advance of the trip.
 All course or studio travel, including dates and funding, should be approved by the sponsoring department at least one month prior to the start of the semester, and must be noted in the syllabus.
 Faculty leading a site visit as part of their studio, course, research, or other Harvard sponsored project should be familiar with these guidelines and may not commit the School to costs that fall outside of these guidelines.

 Students may participate in one traveling course or studio per semester and are permitted to miss up to one week of GSD classes each semester to take part in a site visit.
 Students traveling in conjunction with an option studio are, therefore, not eligible to travel with other GSD courses that term.
 Students are responsible for notifying their instructors in advance if they are going to miss class due to a site visit and are responsible for obtaining and making up any missed classwork.